bijancn/CarND-Vehicle-Detection/writeup_template.md

 ```
 This is followed for the training by a final `Flatten` layer to be able to
 compare with the binary car/non-car label.
 When running the model in the
-pipeline, we omit this layer as we want to use the image output of the
+pipeline, I omit this layer as I want to use the image output of the
 convolutional network.

 ### Udacity training set